 The City of Vista’s goal is to provide well-maintained streets for motorists.
 Both the Public Works and Engineering departments closely monitor the conditions of the streets and collaborate on annual road and traffic improvement program.

 Roadway Safety Project

 - E. Vista Way Raised Medians: Install raised, landscaped medians on E. Vista Way from Civic Center Drive to Williamston Street.
 The project improves safety and traffic flow for motorists without widening the road.
-Design has been completed.
-The City Council awarded a contract for construction on January 23, 2018.
-Construction started in June, 2018, and the work is scheduled to be completed in November, 2018.

 Traffic Management Projects & Signal Modifications

 - N. Melrose Drive @ W. Vista Way: Added a third southbound through lane between Ascot and W. Vista Way; widened the east side to accommodate a future third lane.
-This work was completed in June, 2018.
+Completed June, 2018.

 Citywide Biennial Slurry Seal 2018 (CIP 8262)